Free Things to Do in Orlando

 Watch the Sunset at Cranes Roost Park

 One of the best free things to do in Orlando is walking along the boardwalk at Cranes Roost Park at sunset.
 The boardwalk is a mile long.
-So, leave enough time to reach the end before the sun sets if you want to be down there to see the magic.

 Attend Casselberry Art and Music in the Park